 The most effective way to do this is through best-in-class software that populates the key data into the slides.

-when we integrate with those marketing assets, we want to have a combination of a set of slides which include qualitative information, as well as the quantitative information which calculates pain points and value estimates.
-And these these charts, these slides can include both bar charts as well as visuals with dynamic data overlaid on them.
+When we integrate with those marketing assets, we want to have a set of slides which include qualitative information, as well as quantitative information which calculates pain points and value estimates.
+These charts and slides can include both bar charts as well as visuals with dynamic data overlaid on them.

-And the key thing when you're integrating your models with your marketing assets, is to ensure that you have a combination of qualitative information, which is information that customer shares about what they care about and what their goals are, and what their pain points are.
-Some of that information can be collected via a form with drop down boxes, multiple choice, and or fill in the blank text.
-It's also helpful in that section to understand who their current vendors are for different capabilities because there may be opportunities to help your client reduce their spend, or dependence on other solutions, which would which become redundant when your solution is introduced?
+The key thing when you’re integrating your models with your marketing assets, is to ensure that you have a combination of qualitative information, which is information that customers share about what they care about and what their goals are, and what their pain points are.
+Some of that information can be collected via a form with drop down boxes, multiple choice, and/or fill in the blank text.
+It’s also helpful in that section to understand who their current vendors are for different capabilities.
+There may be opportunities to help your client reduce their spend, or dependence on other solutions, which would become redundant when your solution is introduced?